Svetozar Rittig: During World War II

 In 1939, Rittig gave refuge to the persecuted Poles, Czechs and Jews and actively participated in the work of the Committee for War Refugees founded by Archbishop Aloysius Stepinac.
-On 30 June 1941, he fled Zagreb after the establishment of the so-called Independent State of Croatia (NDH), when he found out he was to be arrested as the enemy of the regime.
+On 30 June 1941, he fled Zagreb after the establishment of the Independent State of Croatia (NDH), when he found out he was to be arrested as the enemy of the regime.
 At first he lived in Novi Vinodolski and afterwards in Selce.
 After the 1943 capitulation of Italy, he joined Yugoslav Partisans where he actively cooperated with Andrija Hebrang and Ivan Ribar.
 In May 1944, he became a councilor of ZAVNOH, and at the ZAVNOH's third session a member of its presidency.
 Due to his involvement with the partisans, the NDH government repeatedly demanded from Archbishop Stepinac to defrock him, which Stepinac refused to do.
 Rittig wrongly believed that the partisan movement and the Communist Party were not intertwined.